-- (a) For each Named Executive Officer, excess accrued vacation represents the dollar value of vacation accrued during 2010, in excess of the vacation accrual permitted for the Company's salaried employees generally.
-The dollar values were determined by reference to the Named Executive Officers' base salaries in effect on December 31, 2010. - (b) Personal benefits include the aggregate incremental costs associated with Named Executive Officers' and their guests' (i.e., spouse, family member or similar guest) attendance at board meetings and/or board activities.
-Also included are the aggregate incremental costs associated with the Named Executive Officers' professional memberships. - (6) As discussed above, Mr. Welch's employment terminated effective February 1, 2011.
-The payments and benefits provided to him in connection with his departure are described in the section titled "Potential Payments and Termination upon a Change in Control" on page 30.
+- (a) For each Named Executive Officer, excess accrued vacation represents the dollar value of vacation accrued during 2011, in excess of the vacation accrual permitted for the Company's salaried employees generally.
+The dollar values were determined by reference to the Named Executive Officers' base salaries in effect on December 31, 2011 - (b) Personal benefits include the aggregate incremental costs associated with Named Executive Officers' and their guests' (i.e., spouse, family member or similar guest) attendance at board meetings and/or board activities.
+Also included are the aggregate incremental costs associated with the Named Executive Officers' professional memberships.